juju/retry/README.md

     // `retry.DoubleDelay` can be used that will provide an exponential
     // backoff.
 The first time this function is called attempt is 1, the
     // second time, attempt is 2 and so on.
-    BackoffFunc func(attempt int, delay time.Duration) time.Duration
+    BackoffFunc func(delay time.Duration, attempt int) time.Duration

-    // Clock defaults to clock.Wall, but allows the caller to pass one in.
-    // Primarily used for testing purposes.
+    // Clock provides the mechanism for waiting.
+Normal program execution is
+    // expected to use something like clock.WallClock, and tests can override
+    // this to not actually sleep in tests.
     Clock clock.Clock

     // Stop is a channel that can be used to indicate that the waiting should